 Known by many as the “love hormone," oxytocin is crucial to how we process stories.
 It enriches and strengthens connections, as well as one's sense of empathy.
 This may come as a surprise to those who associate oxytocin with childbirth and physical touch.

-Being emotionally touched and visualizing characters’ interactions is enough, our brains reacting in the same way to this imagined stimuli, releasing oxytocin.
+Being emotionally touched and visualizing characters' interactions is enough, our brains reacting in the same way to these imagined stimuli, releasing oxytocin.